Comprehensive megafauna guide (2024)

 Attacks

-• It slowly moves towards you and never melees you.
-If you come too close, it releases a radial pulse.
-If you see a pulse coming, always run back.
+• It passively slowly moves towards you, but will never melee you, instead it releases a radial pulse.
+The pulse can be walked through with good timing.
+It’s also not high-damage.
+If you see a pulse coming, you can just run back.

-• If it starts doing spawning crosses on you, you do not have to react based on the type of cross, moving one tile left/right and simply holding up/down will dodge both.
+• Its cross attack is scarier than it looks.
+You do not have to react based on the type of cross, moving one tile left/right and simply holding up/down will dodge both the cardinal and diagonal crosses.
+Same for the opposite.

 • The teleport spam attack is the easiest attack for damaging the hierophant, as you simply dodge it by moving.
 If you are worried about its attacks, you can simply run from them and wait for the teleport attack, use it to smack hiero around, and repeat.

-• Hierophant’s last moved direction persists during teleport spam and triple chaser.
-Use it to get rapid backstabs in.
+• Hierophant’s last moved direction persists during teleport spam, crosses and triple chaser attacks.
+Use for repeat backstabs.

 • Hierophant’s huge radial attacks mean that it can be lured around lavaland to effectively mine for you.
 Just don’t get gibtonited.

-• Hierophant’s attacks will briefly restrain you.
-This is normally of no consequence, only lasting a split second, but if you are stuck inside a chaser combined with another attack, you might just get stunlocked and die.
+• Hierophant’s attacks will briefly slow you.
+This is normally of no consequence, only lasting a split second, but if you are stuck inside a chaser combined with another attack, you might just get multi-hitted for heavy damage.
 Your one goal is to minimize successive hits.
-Do not tank the Hierophant.
+Do not tank the Hierophant unless you have the saw.

 Blood-Drunk Miner